 - Check overlapping.
 Make sure that you don’t waste the ad set budget for an audience you have already reached in another ad set.
 For example, if you launch several types of lookalike ad sets in the campaign with CBO, make sure that you have implemented the correct exclusions.
 Also, make sure that you exclude those who have already made a conversion (see the example below).

 - Check the results at the campaign level, not at the ad sets level.
 Facebook analyzes ad set performance and allocates the budget in real-time.

 - Don’t make quick decisions.
 The Facebook algorithm needs 48-72 hours to finish the learning phase.
 Test your hypothesis with the CBO option at least one week before making any conclusions.
 The biggest mistake is to turn off the CBO option too soon.

 - Start with the Lowest cost bid strategy (formerly: Automatic bidding).
 After you see some performance benchmarks, you can start experimenting with other bid types.

 - Use Automatic Placements.
 As soon as you start receiving relevant data, you will see where Facebook spends more of your budget and can then optimize accordingly.

 We achieved very good results within the campaign using the CBO option.
-The main idea was to scale our clients’ results by reaching a colder audience.
-So, we launched the CBO campaign with five different broad ad sets, including lookalike, interests, and others.
+The main idea was to scale our clients’ ad campaigns by reaching a colder audience.
+One of the scaling strategies we used was the CBO campaign with five different broad ad sets, including lookalike, interests, and others.